suraj-r22/consulting_project_sr/README.md

 The second file also contains some classification models I fit to the data, including logistic regression.

-Due to the data being webscraped, it was quite unstructured, so it involved a lot of cleaning.
+Due to the data being webscraped, it was quite unstructured, so it required a lot of cleaning before the team could use it to create models and perform statistical analyses.